kairos-io/kairos/docs/src/pages/examples/configuration-examples.md

   ADDRESS: "10.1.0.2/24"
 ```

-**Note**: The same setup can be used to specify master nodes in a set, as to join nodes it is still possible without specifying any extra setting:
+**Note**: The same setup can be used to specify master nodes in a set; as to join nodes, it is still possible without specifying any extra setting:

 ```yaml
 kairos:
   network_token: "...."
 ```

-As always, IPs here are arbitrary as they are virtual IPs in the VPN which is created between the cluster nodes.
+As always, IPs here are arbitrary, as they are virtual IPs in the VPN which is created between the cluster nodes.

 ## Run Only K3s without VPNs

-`Kairos` can be also used without any VPN and P2P network.
-In fact, `k3s` is already pre-installed, and it is sufficient to not specify any `Kairos` block in the cloud-init configuration.
+Kairos can be also used without any VPN and P2P network.
+In fact, `k3s` is already preinstalled, and it is sufficient to not specify any `kairos` block in the cloud-init configuration.

 For example, to start `k3s` as a server with `kairos` it's sufficient to specify the `k3s` service in the config file: